tinkerbell/proposals/0012/README.md

 In the current model, the whole tinkerbell stack works on a _request-response_ model.
 Instead of waiting for explicit requests or responses, we want the components to watch for certain events and act accordingly.
-This introduces extensibility and allows users to plug-and- play with tink.
+This introduces extensibility and allows users to plug-and-play with tink.

 ## Goals and no-Goals